The International Traffic in Arms Regulations (ITAR)

 What is ITAR training?

 ITAR (International Traffic in Arms Regulations) and the EAR (Export Administration Regulations) are export control regulations run by different departments of the US Government.
-Both of them are designed to help ensure that defense related technology does not get into the wrong hands.
+Both are designed to help ensure that defense-related technology does not get into the wrong hands.

 What is ITAR restricted?